Between

 Holistic Process

-I hold a strong respect for personal agency and responsibility.
-Counselling honours your capacity to reflect and choose, without leaving you isolated with the weight of that responsibility.
-Patterns are approached with curiosity rather than judgement, understood as adaptive responses that once made sense, even if they no longer serve you.
+Patterns are approached with curiosity, not judgement.
+They're understood as adaptive responses that once made sense, even if they no longer serve you.